hapijs/hapi/docs/Reference.md

   assigned to a single server strategy.
 Value must be `true` (which is the same as `'required'`) or a valid authentication mode
   (`'required'`, `'optional'`, `'try'`).
 Defaults to `false`.
 - `options` - scheme options based on the scheme requirements.

+#### `server.auth.test(strategy, request, next)`

+Tests a request against an authentication strategy where:
+- `strategy` - the strategy name registered with `server.auth.strategy()`.
+- `request` - the request object.
+The request route authentication configuration is not used.
+- `next` - the callback function with signature `function(err, credentials)` where:
+    - `err` - the error if authentication failed.
+    - `credentials` - the authentication credentials object if authentication was successful.

 #### `server.ext(event, method, [options])`